airpair/yatodo-guide/post.md

 So here is what this updated rules definition is doing -

-* it would allow reading & write the profile object at path users/$userId/ if the authenticated user has an auth.uid that is equal to $userId
+* it would allow reading & writing of the profile object at path users/$userId/ if the authenticated user has an auth.uid that is equal to $userId

 * auth.uid is a firebase magic variable that contains the uid of the authenticated user